Midsumma Carnival 2019 - Photo by Creative Edge Photography

 We are currently developing plans for alternate options in place of Midsumma Carnival for 2021 at varying scale, attendance numbers and site options.
 Midsumma Carnival will return to "normal" in 2022.

 Midsumma Carnival highlights the opening weekend of the three-week Festival each year.
 Midsumma Carnival is an iconic outdoor celebration that has become one of the biggest highlights in the LGBTIQA+ annual calendar.
 The event provides a fitting opening to the festival each year.
 In itself, Carnival is a huge single-day event running from 11am until 10pm in Alexandra Gardens in Melbourne’s CBD, with a massive set up and overall coordination required for delivery each year.

 Midsumma Carnival attracts a broad attendance across age ranges and demographics, truly celebrating a day of inclusion and diversity in all its forms.

-This popular annual event is free to the public and attracts around 118,000 people.
+This popular annual event is free to the public and typically attracts around 120,000 people.

 What to see at Midsumma Carnival

 Each year, Midsumma Carnival brings back the audience favourites (yes and the dog show) and adding a pinch of lip-syncing, drag dazzling, stellar acts, fine food and a pop-up bar.
 You can peek at the festival program with bite sized performances, relax in the chill-out zone, meet friends in the family domain, tackle the sports precinct and stay cool in the under 18s area.
 The full day of activities leads into the evening of T Dance, featuring a fantastic line-up of sassy sounds and DJs.